 When we arrived at the church in Pacaipampa in 1994, after some time congregating there with my family and helping in evangelism, the church appointed me as a teacher for the youth.
 When working with the youth I organized evangelism events in which we went house to house in places where the Gospel had never reached.
 Later I was asked to teach Sunday school for the adults.
 The church continued to grow and so did the need for men who were prepared to teach and pastor.
 The pastor of the church was getting older, and it became necessary for someone to replace him.
 I was hoping and praying that the church would appoint me to lead the church, but there was another capable brother who the church ultimately decided to elect as their pastor.

 At that time I really wanted to be a pastor, and I did not understand why the church had not chosen me, but I came to realize that it was because the Lord had another ministry in which I was to serve.
 There are forty evangelical churches in our region, and I now serve in this association of churches as a missionary for the entire district.
-Within the district, some churches are three, six, or even nine hours away and require passing over rivers and mountains, and since pastors here, on top of shepherding the flock, have to work hard in their fields in order to provide for their family, some of the churches were sometimes never visited.
+Within the district, some churches are three, six, or even nine hours away and require passing over rivers and mountains, and since pastors here, on top of shepherding the flock, have to work hard in their fields to provide for their family, some of the churches were sometimes never visited.
 Therefore, there was a need for someone to devote themselves full-time to this ministry.

 I now travel to visit the believers spread throughout the district and to teach in the churches.
 The Lord has blessed me greatly with good health, a precious faith, and an understanding wife who supports me through the good and the bad.
 My work now involves helping with the new church plants throughout the region, organizing evangelistic events, and teaching theology in different churches in the association.